State Energy Education Contacts

 Oklahoma Energy Resources Board

 Leaders representing Oklahoma’s petroleum producers and royalty owners, working with the state legislature, formed the Oklahoma Energy Resources Board (OERB) in 1993.
-Since then, OERB has restored more than 7,000 orphaned and abandoned well sites – and shared energy curricula and safety messages with more than 750,000 students.
-OERB provides Oklahoma educators (free of charge) teachers’ guides with classroom activities for “Fossils to Fuel” and “Petro Active” – two science-based energy curriculum units designed for elementary and middle schools.
+The OERB has cleaned more than 13,000 orphaned or abandoned well sites through its well site restoration program, at no cost to landowners.

 Mid-Continent Oil & Gas Association of Oklahoma